-When it comes to starting fires in the wild, I can’t think of any options as cheap, light-weight, and fool-proof as homemade Vaseline cotton balls.
-Vaseline cotton balls almost guarantee you a fire, even in adverse conditions.
-Here’s how to make and use them.
+When it comes to starting fires in the wild, I can’t think of any option as cheap, light-weight, and fool-proof as homemade petroleum jelly cotton balls.
+Petroleum jelly cotton balls almost guarantee me a fire, even in adverse conditions.
+In this report, I describe how I make and use them.

 Searching for a Fire Starter